Skip to content

 Account for sales with right of return under IFRS 15.B20 / ASC 606-10-55-22 What is the refund liability and asset for products to be recovered, and what revenue is recognised at amount expected to be entitled?
 Rules Engine Auditor

-Deterministic estimation under IFRS 15.B20-B27 + ASC 606-10-55-22: (a) revenue recognised at amount expected to be entitled excluding products expected to be returned; (b) refund liability for amount expected to refund; (c) asset for products to be recovered with corresponding adjustment to cost of sales.
+Deterministic estimation under IFRS 15.B20-B27 and ASC 606-10-55-22: (a) revenue recognised at amount expected to be entitled excluding products expected to be returned; (b) refund liability for amount expected to refund; (c) asset for products to be recovered with corresponding adjustment to cost of sales.
 Estimation per expected value method using historical return data adjusted for current conditions per IFRS 15.B22.
-Reassessed each reporting period under IFRS 15.B25 + ASC 606-10-55-24.
+Reassessed each reporting period under IFRS 15.B25 and ASC 606-10-55-24.
 Common in retail, e-commerce, consumer products with stated return policies, software with money-back guarantees

 Decision Record